pc-john/vkperf/ListOfTests.md

 ### Single per-triangle matrix tests

-Per-triangle matrix tests read a matrix from a buffer in vertex or geometry shader.
+The tests read a matrix from a buffer in vertex or geometry shader.
-It also processes two packed attributes or four not packed attributes.
+They also process 2x uvec4 packed attributes or four not packed attributes.

+The vertex shader code is similar to the one used in the [previous section](#single-per-scene-matrix-test) except that it does not use per-scene matrix but per-triangle matrix.

 Such approach is used in the following tests:
 - Matrix performance - per-triangle matrix in buffer and two packed attributes